namer707/theweb/README.md

-Goal to become worst browaser on market.
+Hey everyone!
+Globeball will become the worst browser ever.
+Confusing, chunky, and horrible.